renpy/renpy/sphinx/source/atl.rst

 The following transform properties exist.

-When the type is given as position, it may be an int, an :func:`absolute`, or a float.
-If it's a float, it's interpreted as a fraction of the size of the containing area (for :propref:`pos`) or displayable (for :propref:`anchor`).
+When the type is given as a :term:`position`, its relative component is interpreted as a fraction of the size of the containing area (for :propref:`pos`) or of the displayable (for :propref:`anchor`).

 Note that not all properties are independent.
 For example, :propref:`xalign` and :propref:`xpos` both update some of the same underlying data.
 In a parallel statement, not more than